mdurrani808/STIC/Notes/src/ShellToolsAndScripting.md

 # Function usage
 check_file "example.txt"
+echo Function returned $?
 ```

+Note several features
+- Functions in shell scripts do not declare a parameter list making their prototypes less informative than in modern programming languages.
+- The argument to the function is obtained via the `$1` automatic variable; functions called with several arguments will have `$2` and so on populated and the `$#` variable indicates how many arguments were passed.
+- The final `echo` command shows the return value of the function using the built-in `$?` mentioned earlier which contains the last return code from a function or child process.

 To return a non-integer value from a function, we have a few options.
 The simplest option is to assign the result of the function to a global variable: